Audio Conferencing in Microsoft Teams

 Dial-in phone numbers set on an audio conferencing bridge

 Dedicated phone numbers are those phone numbers that are only available to users within your organization.
 You can change the languages that are used when someone calls in to one of these numbers.
-You will need to get a service phone number for these.
+You need to get a service phone number for these.

 Shared phone numbers are those phone numbers that can be shared with other Microsoft 365.
 You can't change the languages that are used when someone calls in to one of these numbers.